Calychas/ansible-pi/README.md

 # Raspberry PI setup with Ansible

-Setup your RPI from scratch with one command!
+Setup your RPI from scratch only with one command!

 ## Description

-This repository contains Ansible tasks needed to setup the following modules on RPI (tested on Raspberry Pi OS 64-bit bullseye and RPI 3B+):
+This repository contains Ansible tasks needed to setup the following modules on RPI:

 * periodical autoupgrade
 * bigger SWAP